 So surely one can say 'I know my redeemer lives'.

 RESURRECTION

-May the joy of his resurrection May the hope thus begun become Fill your heart as you journey along. brighter, May the peace he bequeathed be your May your faith in him firmer be, portion, Until soon in that first resurrection May his love in your heart be a song.
-His glorious face you shall see.
-Song s of the N ightingale
+May the joy of his resurrection Fill your heart as you journey along.
+May the peace he bequeathed be your May your faith in him firmer be, portion, May his love in your heart be a song.